A history of embroidery

 Other tools — You may want to consider using a needle threader if you have trouble threading needles.
 Many people also use a thimble to protect thumbs when embroidering.
 You may want to try using tracing paper, stencils, or fabric stabilisers depending on the material you are embroidering onto and the type of design you are looking to make or recreate.
 Computerised embroidery machines are available for large scale projects.

-Fabric — Using 100% cotton fabric is recommended but many other fabrics have been used to over the ages.
+Fabric — Using 100 percent cotton fabric is recommended but many other fabrics have been used to over the ages.
 It is worth practising on muslin as an affordable option, to begin with, while you build up your technique.
 Once you are a little more experienced it is possible to embroider straight onto items of clothing, bags, or pillow cases.

 Embroidery floss — There are many different types of thread or yarn available for embroidery.
 Individual strands can be separated from thicker thread according to how fine you need them to be.
 There are commercially produced block colour threads or hand-dyed variegated threads.
 Ensure you are using colour-fast threads on anything you may need to wash e.g. items of clothing.